The Story of St. Germain's Painting

 By this time we had arrived at our hotel.
 Gonzalo said he would bring some paintings over for us to see later that night or in the morning.
-(He did not invite us to his studio, later I figured out why: his studio is also his house.)
+(He did not invite us to his studio, and later I figured out why: his studio is also his house.)
 I will interject at this moment and say that on this particular day our group was a bit agitated and less bonded than we had been.
 We had reached some all time highs on this trip and people were wondering now if everything was coming apart and whether we would ever get it back to that high level again.
 I woke up in the middle of the night and began to meditate and go to everyone on the inner planes.
 All was quite well.
 I realized that the one thing different about the day was that we hadn't taken any flower essences.
 Up until that day I had been passing them out quite regularly.
-I pulled out my box and took some orchid flower essences including Xylobium with 24 karat gold (Freedom/Libertad).
+I pulled out my box and took some Andean Orchid flower essences, including Xylobium with 24 karat gold (Freedom/Libertad).
 Suddenly I felt the room fill with the presence of St. Germain and I felt great happiness.
 Then my vision switched and I was watching Gonzalo paint a picture.
-(Note- this was 4 am in my meditation.)
+(Note- this was 4am in my meditation.)
 I could see him painting St. Germain.
-I am excited and I decide I want to see what color his eyes are in the painting.
-My friend always says they are violet; I see them as brown, and I know it doesn't really matter -- yet still -- I am curious....
-Well -- I just can't make them out and the harder I tried, the less I could see.
+I was excited and I decided I wanted to see what color his eyes were in the painting.
+My friend always says they are violet; I see them as brown, and I know it doesn't really matter- yet still- I was curious...
+Well- I just couldn't make them out and the harder I tried, the less I could see.
 So eventually I went blissfully back to sleep knowing all was well.

 It was such an honor to meet this master artist who has a deep connection to the ascended masters and the space brothers and sisters.
 I am surely happy to say- I am so grateful.

-Gonzalo was born and raised in Cusco, Peru.
-His father is a well known artist and his brother lives in New York and is also famous.
-Gonzalo is a beautiful, sensitive, visionary artist.
+The late Gonzalo Medina was born and raised in Cusco, Peru.
+His father was a well known artist and his brother lives in New York and is also famous.
+Gonzalo was a beautiful, sensitive, visionary artist.
 You can visit his murals all around the town of Aguas Calientes, at the base of Machu Picchu.